-Data are collected directly from you or from a person making a reservation on your behalf, from the franchisor’s booking system or through an intermediary participating in the hotel reservation, e.g. hotel booking websites or travel agents.
+Data are collected directly from you or from a person making a reservation on your behalf, from the franchisor’s booking system or through an intermediary participating in the hotel and propertie reservation, e.g. hotel booking websites or travel agents.

 6. Personal data recipients and categories of personal data recipients

 Your personal data may be transferred to the following recipients: